-Neobladder, as described by Studer, offers the advantages of superior cosmesis and potentially near-normal voiding function and continence for patients undergoing radical cystectomy.1 Creation of a Studer neobladder (SNB), however, may not be suitable for some patients due to metabolic, anatomic, oncologic, or demographic reasons.^{2,3} Neobladders using autologous bowel segments are also associated with a risk of long-term complications such as ureteral obstruction, urosepsis, metabolic derangements, urinary stone disease, fistula formation, and functional urinary impairment.^{4,5,6} Reports of SNB functional outcomes and management, renal function, and need for surgical correction of anatomical complications beyond five years have been limited.^{4,7-10}
+Neobladder, as described by Studer, offers the advantages of superior cosmesis and potentially near-normal voiding function and continence for patients undergoing radical cystectomy.
+Creation of a Studer neobladder (SNB), however, may not be suitable for some patients due to metabolic, anatomical, oncological, or demographic reasons.
+Neobladders using autologous bowel segments are also associated with a risk of long-term complications, such as ureteral obstruction, urosepsis, metabolic derangements, urinary stone disease, fistula formation, and functional urinary impairment.4-6 Reports of SNB functional outcomes and management, renal function, and need for surgical correction of anatomical complications beyond five years have been limited.4,7-10

-This study aims to assess the functional, anatomical, and metabolic outcomes of patients who have undergone Studer neobladder urinary diversion, with median followup beyond 5 years, at a Canadian tertiary care centre.
+This study aims to assess the functional, anatomical, and metabolic outcomes of patients who have undergone SNB urinary diversion, with median followup beyond five years, at a Canadian tertiary care center.